miklevin/MikeLev.in/api.md

     API Token is already validated and saved in botify_token.txt.
     Done

-**Rationale**: Successful API-calls need access to your Botify API Token.
-We therefore retreive it as our first step and put it in a text-file in your main folder.
+**Rationale**: Botify API-calls need access to your Botify API Token.
+We therefore retreive it smack it right down in the same folder where your script runs.
+This way, we can open it with a Python 1-liner, dump it into a global-scope `api_key` variable your functons can use anywhere.
+There's so much wrong with this except for the fact it's going to work every time.
+Don't deploy to production.
+Now go away or I shall taunt you a second time.

 # Use API: How To Have Your First Initial Success With Botify API By Getting Username